 I felt this newfound knowledge was too important to keep all to myself.
-I became certified in yoga therapy and meditation with specialty certification in trauma and studied life coaching as well.
+I became certified in yoga therapy, meditation and life coaching with specialty certification in trauma.
 With physician stress, anxiety, depression and burnout on the rise, and having personally lost 3 medical colleagues to suicide, I am deeply passionate about sharing what I have learned with as many physicians as I can.
 I am here to support you so that you too can relieve your stress, elevate your calm and live your best life!

 Medical Doctor, MD

 "I saw a group of the most chilled, zenned out residents I had ever seen walking from the education building out to their cars at the end of didactics.
 They clearly really enjoyed your session and gave it rave reviews.
 Thank you so very much!"

 Clinical Instructor, UNC-Chapel Hill School of Medicine